 CA Live API Creatorcomplements automation with provisions for extending:

-CA Live API Creatorapplies table-based logic to updates on the table and to updates to the resources that you define explicitly in API Creator over the table.
+CA Live API Creatorapplies table-based logic to updates on the table and to updates to the resources that you explicitly define over the table.

 - External services, by way of REST, Simple Object Access Protocol (SOAP), etc.